Preparation of your Thesis

 At the beginning of each chapter, place the word "Chapter," the chapter number, and the chapter title in large type.

-A Certificate of Approval page with approval signatures should not be included in the ETD but should be submitted to the Office of Graduate & Postdoctoral Studies.
+A Certificate of Approval page with approval signatures should not be included in your thesis.
+You must submit this separately to the Office of Graduate & Postdoctoral Studies.

 Title